Renovating or ‘flipping’ an investment property

 You might think this one is a given in a hot country, but many older Spanish homes do not have air conditioning.
 Adding this is a must to increase a home’s value.

 The Bottom Line

-So, the bottom line; there’s no need to go overboard, focus on keeping it modern, smart and efficient.
+So, the bottom line; there’s no need to go overboard when renovating your investment property.
+Focus on keeping it modern, smart and efficient.
 You may not even have to make all the above improvements to a home – it completely depends on the property you buy.

 Form a realistic budget and make an effort to stick to it.
 This goes for your timeline too.
 Do your research beforehand and then asses what updates will need to be made to deliver the best returns.